OctoPrint/plugins.octoprint.org/_plugins/DisplayLayerProgress.md

 - layer

 screenshots:
-- url: /assets/img/plugins/detailedprogress/example-percent.jpg
-  alt: Example of percentage
-  caption: Example of percentage
-- url: /assets/img/plugins/detailedprogress/example-etl.jpg
+- url: /assets/img/plugins/DisplayLayerProgress/example-navbar-display.jpg
-  alt: Example of estimated time left
+  alt: Example of NavBar Display
-  caption: Example of estimated time left
+  caption: Example of NavBar Display
-- url: /assets/img/plugins/detailedprogress/example-eta.jpg
+- url: /assets/img/plugins/DisplayLayerProgress/example-printer-display.jpg
-  alt: Example of estimated time of completition
+  alt: Example of Printer Display
-  caption: Example of estimated time of completition
+  caption: Example of Printer Display

-featuredimage: /assets/img/plugins/detailedprogress/example-eta.jpg
+featuredimage: /assets/img/plugins/DisplayLayerProgress/example-navbar-display.jpg

 ---

-TODO add screenshots

 A OctoPrint-Plugin that sends the current progress of a print via M117 command to the printer-display and also to the top navigation bar.
 It shows the percentage, the current layer and the total layer count: